How the 'Frankfurt Kitchen' Triggered a Domestic Revolution | LatestLY

 Resistance against the Nazis

-Orders came in from all over the world: The French Minister of Labor alone wanted 260,000 units installed.
+Orders came in from all over the world: The French labor minister alone wanted 260,000 units installed.

 Despite the international recognition, the young designer felt misunderstood and wanted mainly to improve working-class lives.